impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

 OK, but... why do I need `set -e` for that?

-When I write a Ruby script and an error occurs, it exits immediately.
-Is the helpfile implying that a program would just continue executing if you *leave out* `set -e` and an error occurs?
+When I write a Ruby script and an error occurs, the interpreter exits immediately.
+Is the helpfile implying that a `bash` program would just continue executing if you *leave out* `set -e` and an error occurs?

 Let's try an experiment to figure out whether that's the case.